YasLbk/MedicalScansMerger/README.md

 # Medical_scan_merger

-This is Medical Scan merger implemented using OpenCV in C++.
+This is a Medical Scan's merger implemented using OpenCV in C++.

 For further information about this project: https://dl.orangedox.com/xWZYni